rupali-codes/LinksHub/README.md

 LinskHub is licensed under the terms of MIT License. check out [LICENSE](https://github.com/rupali-codes/LinksHub/blob/main/LICENCSE) for details.

 ---
-Don't forget to leave a star if you like LinksHub.
+We would love to have you, feel free to open issues and pull request, and Don't forget to leave a star if the project.